 In the early to mid-nineties Harbour Pointe Golf Course opened the second nine for 18-hole play; the Community Center/Firehouse was constructed, fire hydrants were installed to improve the fire rating and around the year 2000 the amenities were sold to MidSouth Golf, LLC.

 The Harbour continued to see growth during the early 2000s.
-In 2007, the newly opened Activity Center added even more space for community activities.
-The community continues to grow but at a slower pace and prides itself on its friendliness, willingness to reach out to those in need, and the nearly unlimited opportunities to interact with others.
+In 2007, the Activity Center was built and added more space for community activities.
+The community continues to grow and prides itself on its friendliness, willingness to reach out to those in need, and the nearly unlimited opportunities to interact with others.

 A long and rich history!

 Fairfield Harbour in 1985, Northwest Creek Marina before the circle was added.